 9. Don’t Drag The Divorce Out

 Once you’ve told your children you’re getting a divorce, try not to drag it out.
-Mediation is an effective and affordable alternative to handling your separation and divorce through the courts.
+Divorce mediation is an effective and affordable alternative to handling your separation and divorce through the courts.

-Move On Mediation in Perth can help you move on from your separation or divorce quickly and simply.
+Move On Mediation can help you move on from your separation or divorce quickly and simply.

-Avoid the stress and expense by choosing mediation instead.
+Avoid the stress and expense by choosing divorce mediation instead.

 Call us today on 0418 928 448 or get in touch online now for a confidential and obligation-free chat now.